 Definition of Terms

 Metal object cast to the required shape by pouring or otherwise injecting liquid metal into a mold, as distinct from one shape by a mechanical process.
-Act of pouring molten metal into a mold.
+Act of pouring molten metal into a mold during the casting processes.

 A form of wood, metal or other materials, around which molding material is placed to make a mold for casing metals.